Forms of Primary Research

 Planning Observational Research

-The plans a research makes to conduct observation depends on he kind of data she or he wants to collect.
+The plans a researcher makes to conduct observation depends on he kind of data she or he wants to collect.
 Observational data can be qualitative or quantitative.

 For qualitative data, you describe, in words, what you see, taste, touch, hear, and/or smell as well as what these observations may mean.
 One common way to do such qualitative observational research is to use the DIE method – Describe, Interpret, Evaluate.